skybet/skybet.github.io/_posts/2015-11-18-velocity-2015-summary.md

 ---

-At the end of October, Sky Betting & Gaming sent a large contingent of staff to attend Velocity in Amsterdam; one of the largest devops conferences gathering industry leaders in building scaleable systems to share their collective wisdom.
+At the end of October, Sky Betting & Gaming sent a large contingent of staff to attend Velocity in Amsterdam; one of the largest DevOps conferences gathering industry leaders in building scaleable systems to share their collective wisdom.

 ![Velocity](/images/velocity-2015-hall.jpg)